UK financial sanctions general guidance

 Each year OFSI carries out a review of frozen assets to reflect any changes to these assets during the reporting period.
 The review makes use of OFSI’s powers to request information.
 Failure to comply with a request for information is an offence.

-In general, there is no need to provide nil return to OFSI.
-However, if you submitted a report for the previous review (other than a nil return) and no longer hold those frozen assets, please submit a nil return.
+You will only be required to provide a nil report to OFSI if you submitted a report for the previous review (other than a nil return) and no longer hold those frozen assets.
+Submitting a nil return in such a scenario will be a legal requirement from 2025 onwards.

 For more information, please see the annual frozen asset review page.